-On the eastern border of the Po Valley, where the Po river has its delta into the Adriatic Sea, there’s a park.
-It is located along the 40 km of the Ferrara and Ravenna coast and near Argenta, and, most importantly, it is included in the UNESCO site Humanity Ferrara, city of the Renaissance and its Po Delta.
+On the eastern border of the Po Valley, where the great river, the Po, flows into the Adriatic Sea, along the 40 km of coastline between Ferrara and Ravenna coast and near Argenta, there is a park listed as a UNESCO World Heritage Site: Ferrara, city of the Renaissance and the Po Delta.

-The Po Delta Park of Emilia-Romagna and Veneto forms the Biosphere Reserve of the Po Delta, recognized as MaB UNESCO in 2015 as an ecosystem where biodiversity enhancement is combined with sustainable development strategies.
+The Po Delta Park, together with the Veneto side, forms the Po Delta Biosphere Reserve, recognised as a UNESCO MaB in 2015 as an ecosystem in which the enhancement of biodiversity is combined with sustainable development strategies.

 An extraordinary territory between the provinces of Ferrara and Ravenna, characterised by ducal residences and the adjacent reclaimed areas, which constitutes a unique cultural and natural landscape.
 A paradise not only for birdwatchers.

-Walking, by boat, by bike, by motorbike or on horseback: there are many ways to explore this wet ecosystem close to the beauty and history of art cities such as Ravenna, Ferrara and Venice.
+On foot, by boat, by bicycle, by motorbike or on horseback: there are many ways to explore this wetland ecosystem, just a short distance from the beauty and history of cities such as Ravenna, Ferrara and Venice.

-Are you lovers of the open air?
-This land offers many excursions for trekking, by biking or saddling on a 4X4.
-You also get a chance to see the Fossil Dunes of Massenzatica that testify life on the Adriatic coast dating back to the Bronze Age.
-Among the events we report Primavera Slow, a rich program involving education, workshops, exhibitions, guided tours, sporting events, food and wine tours) to which at least one weekend should be devoted.
-And if birdlife is your passion, you cannot miss the International Birdwatching Fair, perfect for lovers of photography, slow tourism, biodiversity and sustainability.
+This land offers many excursions to be made on foot or by bike.
+There is also the chance to explore and admire the Fossil Dunes of Massenzatica which are evidence of the position of the Adriatic coastline during the Bronze Age.
+Among the events, we would like to point out Primavera Slow, a rich programme (educational workshops, exhibitions, guided tours, sporting events, food and wine tours) to which at least one weekend should be devoted.
+And if birdlife is your passion, you cannot miss the International Birdwatching Fair, perfect for people who love photography, slow tourism, biodiversity and sustainability.

-All you need to do is remember to wear a good sunscreen (and an anti-mosquito for those with delicate skin) to explore the valleys of the Park by boat between canals and reeds.
-For horse-riding enthusiasts do not miss a romantic ride on the water at dawn or at dusk.
-If you feel like relaxing at the end of the day you want to relax, we recommend a beneficial stop at the Thermae Oasis.
-A visit to Goro’s lighthouse becomes a must.
+All you need to do is remember to wear a good sunscreen (and a mosquito repellent for those with delicate skin) to explore the Park’s valleys by motorboat through canals and reeds.
+Horse-riding enthusiasts should definitely take a romantic ride along the water at dawn or at dusk.
+If you feel like relaxing at the end of the day, we recommend a therapeutic break at the Thermae Oasis.

-Although with the arrival of autumn the days begin to shorten there are so many ways to enjoy the Par.
-You can have a taste of the delicacies of the territory on the occasion of the Eel Festival.
-You can walk between the silence and lush of the pinewoods of Ravenna or in the folds of history visiting the Garibaldi’s hut.
+Even if the days begin to shorten when Autumn arrives, there are many ways to get to know the Park: by motorbike amidst nature and art, at the restaurant tasting the local delicacies during the Eel Festival.
+You can walk between the silence and lush of the pinewoods of Ravenna or in the folds of history visiting Garibaldi’s hut.

-When climatic conditions worsen, the visit to the Park can concentrate on cultural heritage: discovering the 9 localities that are part of the Park (Argenta, Ostellato, Comacchio, Codigoro, Goro and Mesola in the province of Ferrara and Cervia, Ravenna and Alfonsine in the Ravenna area) or of the numerous museums and monuments (Basilica of Sant’Apollinare in Classe, Delizie Estensi, House Museum Remo Brindisi, Pomposa Abbey) that are in the territory.
+When the weather worsens, a visit to the Park can focus on the cultural heritage: exploring the 9 towns that are part of the Park (Argenta, Ostellato, Comacchio, Codigoro, Goro and Mesola in the Ferrara area and Cervia, Ravenna and Alfonsine in the Ravenna area) or the numerous museums and monuments (Basilica of Sant’Apollinare in Classe, Delizie Estensi, House Museum Remo Brindisi, Pomposa Abbey) that dot the territory.

-3 places of the heart in the Po Delta Park
+3 places to visit within the Po Delta Park

 Recommended excursions in the Po Delta Park

-The Park is an extraordinary example of biodiversity: these are the recommended excursions to get to know the many faces of the water (sweet, salty or brackish), the undisputed protagonist of the Park.
+The Park is an extraordinary example of biodiversity: these are the recommended excursions to get to know the many faces of water (fresh, salt or brackish), the undisputed protagonist of the Park.

 In Ravenna, easy and suggestive excursions in the Pineta di San Vitale and Piallassa della Baiona, in Punta Alberete to admire the flooded forest or along the Lamone River to follow the flight of the Herons.